 Introduction to Primary Index in Teradata

-The primary index or PI is the most powerful feature available in teradata.
-By having the primary key in a table, it means that we must have at least one column in the teradata table as the primary index which uniquely identifies a row.
+The primary index or PI is the most powerful feature available in Teradata.
+Having the primary key in a table means that we must have at least one column in the Teradata table as the primary index, which uniquely identifies a row.
 It is usually defined at the time of creating the tables.
-If in case you want to make any modifications to the primary index of the table then all you need to do is drop that table and recreate it with the updated primary index.
-In a nutshell, we cannot apply alter statements to modify a primary index in teradata.
+If in case you want to make any modifications to the primary index of the table, then all you need to do is drop that table and recreate it with the updated primary index.
+In a nutshell, we cannot apply alter statements to modify a primary index in Teradata.

 - It improves the performance of joins.

-- It serves the index for even data distribution over multiple AMP’s.
+- It serves as the index for even data distribution over multiple AMP’s.

 - Known access path.

-There are generally two type of primary indexes:
+There are generally two types of primary indexes: